1533 (7th September)

 Nicholas Hilliard painted the Phoenix Portrait.

-Robert Dudley, Earl of Leicester, threw a lavish party in Elizabeth’s honour.
+Robert Dudley, Earl of Leicester, threw a lavish party in Elizabeth’s honour at his Kenilworth Castle residence.
 The party, which lasted for several days, included jousting, fireworks and banquets.

 The Darnley Portrait was painted by an Italian artist.